In storm's aftermath, Kentucky residents struggle with loss

 Kentucky residents affected by the twister grappled with its force and destruction and shared harrowing stories of survival even as some rushed out to help with rescue efforts.
 Gov. Andy Beshear said upwards of 70 people may have died when the tornado touched down for more than 200 miles (320 kilometers) in his state, but the number of deaths could exceed 100 across 10 or more counties.

 Vernon Evans sifted through debris at one of the many residential houses that were torn to bits near Mayfield‘s downtown center.
 Earlier Saturday, he said he helped firefighters evacuate people from under a brick wall that collapsed at a nursing home.
-He recalled finding one resident dead and lying facedown in 3 inches (8 centimeters) of water.
+He recalled finding one resident dead and lying facedown in a few inches of water.

 “All I could do is sit there and hold their head up,” he said.
 “I never experienced nothing like this.”